BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 #### Training with Hyperparameter Tuning

-With grid search you need to select upper bound, lower bound and step size, for the parameters #todo With random search you need to only select upper and lower bounds for the parameters.
+With grid search you need to select upper bound, lower bound and step size, for the parameters `hidden dimension`, `mlp dimension` and `embedding dimension`.
+With random search you need to only select upper and lower bounds for the same parameters.
-While hyper parameter tuning can be beneficial, especially for users without the necessary expertise to select the right hyperparameters, it is much more computationally expensive than training with manually selected hyperparameters.
+While hyperparameter tuning can be beneficial, especially for users without the necessary expertise to select the right hyperparameters, it is much more computationally expensive than training with manually selected hyperparameters.

 #### Manual Training